peterhajas/Genesis/servers/README.rst

     <version>

-Where version is an unsigned short (2-bytes)
+Where version is an unsigned short (2-bytes) in network byte order.

 It is the client's job to check if it supports the given version and close if the version is invalid.
 The mediator may close the connection for an invalid